JohnGriffiths/bidsapp-behavioral-example/README.md

 		positional arguments:
 		  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
-		  output_dir            The directory where the output files should be stored.
-		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.
 		  {participant,group}   Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel).

 		optional arguments:
-		  -h, --help            show this help message and exit --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+		  -h, --help            show this help message and exit --output_dir          The directory where the output files should be stored.
+		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.
+		  --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
 		                        The label(s) of the participant(s) that should be analyzed.
 The label corresponds to